GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 If you can see messages sent by your device, you can proceed to the next step.

-## Creating a Google Cloud Platform project
+## Creating a Google Cloud project

 1. Go to the [Cloud Console](https://console.cloud.google.com).
 1. Click the project selector in the upper-left corner and select **New Project**.